 WHAT IS THE CORE?

 The core consists of major and minor components.
-Major muscles included are the pelvic floor muscles, transverse abdominis, multifidus, internal and external obliques, rectus abdominis, erector spinae the diaphragm.
+Major muscles included are the pelvic floor muscles, transversus abdominis, multifidus, internal and external obliques, rectus abdominis, erector spinae the diaphragm.
 The lumbar muscles, quadratus Lumborum (deep portion), deep rotators, cervical muscles, rectus capitus anterior and lateralis.

 Minor core muscles include the latissimus dorsi, gluteus maximus, and trapezius.